-Special Olympics Washington is a catalyst for inclusion!
-We are the leader in sports, health, and community building, empowering children and adults with intellectual disabilities to be valued on and off the playing field.
+Thanks to your support of the Dream House Raffle, Special Olympics Washington empowers children and adults with intellectual disabilities to be valued on and off the playing field.

-Children and adults with intellectual disabilities, regardless of ability level, may participate in sports and other programs offered by Special Olympics Washington.
+Children and adults with intellectual disabilities, regardless of ability level, may participate in programs offered by Special Olympics Washington.
 Individuals are eligible for training and competition at age eight and there is no upper age limit.
-19,500 athletes participate in Special Olympics Washington activities.
-Globally, over five million athletes compete in Special Olympics programs in more than 170 countries.
+19,500 athletes and Unified partners participate in Special Olympics Washington activities.
+Globally, more than 6.7 million participants compete in Special Olympics programs in more than 200 countries and jurisdictions.